rahul4coding/rahul4coding/README.md

 ### 👨‍💻 About Me

 I am a passionate software engineer with experience in the MEAN/MERN stack & AWS cloud, currently on an exciting journey to transition into a Cloud Architect role.
-My technical expertise includes JavaScript, Node.js, Angular, React, and AWS Cloud, where I am actively preparing for the AWS Solution Architect Associate certification.
+My technical expertise includes JavaScript, Node.js, Angular, React, and AWS Cloud.
+I am actively preparing for the AWS Solution Architect Associate certification.

 ---